opencb/opencga/opencga-enterprise-client/src/main/python/README.rst

 Log in to OpenCGA host server
 `````````````````````````````

-With this configuration you can initialize the OpenCGAClient, and log in:
+With this configuration you can initialize the OpencgaClient, and log in:

 .. code-block:: python

-    >>> oc = OpenCGAClient(config)
+    >>> oc = OpencgaClient(config)
     >>> oc.login(user='user', password='pass', organization='organization')

 Examples